AbdulRehmanKidwai/NewsApp-MVVM/README.md

 ﻿# MyNewsApp

-This application is made to learn Kotlin with MVVM Architecture Pattern along with latest coding standard.
+This application is made to learn Kotlin with MVVM Architecture Pattern along with the latest coding standard.

 ## Technology Used